 There are many other regulatory sequences in mRNA genes, as well, that bind various transcription factors (see diagram below).
 Theses regulatory sequences are predominantly located upstream (5') of the transcription initiation site, although some elements occur downstream (3') or even within the genes themselves.
 The number and type of regulatory elements to be found varies with each mRNA gene.
 Different combinations of transcription factors also can exert differential regulatory effects upon transcriptional initiation.
 The various cell types each express characteristic combinations of transcription factors; this is the major mechanism for cell-type specificity in the regulation of mRNA gene expression.

-Structure of the upstream region of a typical eukaryotic mRNA gene that hypothetically contains 2 exons and a single intron.
+Structure of the upstream region of a typical eukaryotic mRNA gene.
 The diagram indicates the TATA-box and CCAAT-box basal elements reside near nucleotide positions –25 and –100, respectively.
 The transcription factor TFIID has been shown to be the TATA-box binding protein, TBP.
 Several additional transcription factor binding sites have been included and shown to reside upstream of the 2 basal elements and of the transcriptional start site.
 The location and order of the variously indicated transcription factor-binding sites is only diagrammatic and not indicative as being typical of all eukaryotic mRNA genes.
 There exists a vast array of different transcription factors that regulate the transcription of all 3 classes of eukaryotic gene encoding the mRNAs, tRNAs and rRNAs.
-[CREB = cAMP response element binding protein] [C/EBP = CCAAT-box/enhancer binding protein].
-The large green circle represents RNA polymerase II.
+CREB: cAMP response element binding protein.
+C/EBP: CCAAT-box/enhancer binding protein.

 POU Domain: The POU domain is a domain that is a hybrid between a domain related to the homeodomain and an POU-specific domain.
 The term POU was derived from the names of the first 3 factors shown to have a region of similarity, Pit-1 (a pituitary-specific transcription factor), Oct-1 (an octamer binding protein first shown to regulate immunoglobulin gene transcription) and unc-86 (a nematode gene).